-I grew up in a small town (Taiping, Perak) in Malaysia that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
-We lived in a working-class neighbourhood where most parents could hardly make ends meet; so, children were left to their own devices for fun and entertainment.
-My fondest memories of childhood are mainly of times spent outdoors playing and having all sorts of adventure.
-Those close to me know I am still a fun-loving, playful, and mischievous kid at heart.
+I grew up in a small town (Taiping, Perak) in Malaysia known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
+We lived in a working-class neighbourhood where most parents could hardly make ends meet, so children were left to their own devices for fun and entertainment.
+My fondest childhood memories are mainly of times spent outdoors playing and having all sorts of adventures.
+Those close to me know I am still a fun-loving, playful, and mischievous kid.

 How has your lifestyle changed since you began this artistic-cum-spiritual journey?

 My lifestyle has not changed much.
 I enjoy what others enjoy, but my wants and needs have reduced substantially.
 I am more at peace knowing that everything will work out according to the natural flow of life.
 Spiritual awareness is a practice, not an achievement.
 That said, I do not believe the practice leads to a dull and restrictive lifestyle; on the contrary, it has the potential to liberate us from the shackles of misconception and renew our sense of joy and playfulness.

 My most significant realisation is that life replenishes itself endlessly without preferences.
 Everything that exists has its place in maintaining balance.
 We separate ourselves from life and suffer exhaustion when we exert effort to change things according to our ideas of how they should be.
 Paradoxically, yielding (i.e., non-resistance) to life is the effortless way to take control of experiences.
 I aspire to always be centred and not get sucked into the drama of everyday life; however, that remains a work in progress.

 I believe the path to happiness depends largely on realising these three elements: the nature of our inner essence, the subjectivity of individual existence, and the role of attention in recurring experiences.